himslm01/himslm01.github.io/filesystems/zfs.md

 It is possible to start with a single disk pool and later include other disks to make the pool fault tolerant and extend the pool size.

-Lets do this for real - only we'll use files instead of disks.
+Lets do this for real - only **we'll use files instead of disks.**

 1. make temporary files to be used in the exercise
 1. make a pool using one file only
-1. turn the pool into a mirrored redundant pool (RAID1)
+1. turn the pool into a mirrored pool (RAID1)
-1. extend the pool (RAID10)
+1. extend the pool size (RAID10)
+1. reduce the pool size
+1. destroy the pool

 Carefully note the difference between `add` and `attach` - they are very different actions to the pool.
 **Using the wrong verb will be disastrous to your data.**

 ### 1. make the temporary files

+Make four empty files which we can use as though they were disks.

 ```text
 $ mkdir ~/tmp_zfs